 Pension Governance Education Program (PGEP) for Pension and Other Long-Horizon Investment Institutions

 The Pension Governance Education Program (PGEP) is a unique international governance program designed for board members of large pension funds and long-horizon investment institutions around the globe.
+Due to the ongoing COVID-19 pandemic and travel restrictions, our 2021 Pension Governance Education Program will be held online in an interactive, virtual setting on Zoom.

 Who Should Attend?

-Limited to 35 people per session, the program builds relevant skills and knowledge for existing board members and supports ongoing board renewal by helping to prepare new board members to fulfil their governance responsibilities.
+With limited seats available, the program builds relevant skills and knowledge for existing board members and supports ongoing board renewal by helping to prepare new board members to fulfil their governance responsibilities.